angelofgdsantos/website/content/post/getting-started/index.md

 ---
-title: Targeting the disabled: The Brazilian Experience
+title: Targeting the disabled\:The Brazilian Experience
 subtitle: In this research I estimate the impact of a educational program in Brazil.
 This program offered targeting classes to disabled students in order to reduce learning gaps.

 # Summary for listings and search engines